The Making and Marketing of a 9-Year-Old Meme Machine

 Battle bought the trio plane tickets to come to L.A. and discuss his representing them, Angela says, and he offered to put them up in a hotel for ten days.
 When they arrived, in early April, he told them he wanted a five-year management deal, period.
 But Angela, whose sharp black bangs are nearly as fierce as her support for her children, wasn’t having it.
 “I was brand-new to this industry, and Tay was just a young child,” she says.
 “I didn’t want to make any mistakes by binding her to some long-term contract.”

-With battle in the past, the family moved in with Woah Vicky and Josiah Jenkins, who had made a name for himself on Vine and at one point ran the Instagram account @mom.
+With Battle in the past, the family moved in with Woah Vicky and Josiah Jenkins, who had made a name for himself on Vine and at one point ran the Instagram account @mom.
 Over a late lunch on Melrose, the family met Vicky’s manager, Harry Tsang.
 They got to know one another.
 Tsang spoke Mandarin, which is Angela’s first language.
 It went well enough that, a couple days later, Lil Tay joined Vicky at the Glendale mall for the fateful encounter with Bhabie.
 Overnight, Lil Tay became the hottest commodity in L.A.

 It’s this peak-viral moment that is the most pivotal for rising influencers.
 At this juncture, Lil Tay is no longer a person as much as a brand, a product, and a potential business.
 To get it right and hit lasting fame (or just something like a recording deal and an agent) requires the same level of strategy it takes to win a Super Bowl or to get the crowd out of Times Square after the ball drops.
 That means planning, organizing, networking.
 The right tags in the right places in the right time slots.